Taking Action On Quotes

 The following pop-up window appears:

 Clicking the Yes, Request Pricing button will send an email notification to the supplier prompting them to add pricing info to their quote.
-Once pricing info has been added, you will be able to accept their quote.
+Once pricing info has been added, you will be able to award their quote.

 Declining Quotes